 Our Employment Accessibility Research is designed and delivered by young people to assess an employers website and online job application processes.

 For the Work Live Leicestershire project, we wanted to find out how accessible and supportive employers are in the rural districts.

-Working with our peer panel, we identified 50 employers from each rural Leicestershire area.
+Working with our peer panel, we identified 50 employers from each rural Leicestershire area (Market Harborough, Melton Mowbray, North West Leicestershire and Hinckley and Bosworth).
 The 200 employers were randomly selected to be externally assessed by our peer panel using our Employment Accessibility Research matrix.
 Eight members of the peer panel took part in the paid research work.

 Some of the peer panel members shared their experience and gave employers their messages inside the report that was published with the results of their research on rural employers – see the report below.